frederic-perez/AmE-dictionary/data/dictionary.md

 __despicable__
 __despise__ _v_
 __despoil__ _v_ :three::hammer: (despoiled, despoiling)
-__despondency__ _n_ :two: Depression of spirits from loss of hope, confidence, or courage; dejection. _Syn_ despondence, disconsolateness _He slipped through all the grades of despondency until he reached a bottom of absolute gloom._
+__despondency__ _n_ :three: Depression of spirits from loss of hope, confidence, or courage; dejection. _Syn_ despondence, disconsolateness _He slipped through all the grades of despondency until he reached a bottom of absolute gloom._
 __despondent__ _adj_ :eight: Feeling or showing profound hopelessness, dejection, discouragement, or gloom. _Syn_ heartsick
 __despot__ _n_ /DESS-putt/
 __despotism__ _n_ Rule by or as if by a despot; absolute power or authority. _Syn_ authoritarianism, Caesarism, dictatorship, monocracy, one-man rule, totalitarianism, tyranny, absolutism
 __destigmatize__ _v_
-__destitute__ _adj_ :seven::astonished: In great need of food, shelter etc. Lacking resources or the means of subsistence; completely impoverished. _Syn_ impoverished, indigent, necessitous, needy, poverty-stricken _Though they were poor and destitute, they refused to ask others for help or charity._ _They were left destitute when he died._ :es: indigente _Destitute peasants._
+__destitute__ _adj_ :nine::astonished: In great need of food, shelter etc. Lacking resources or the means of subsistence; completely impoverished. _Syn_ impoverished, indigent, necessitous, needy, poverty-stricken _Though they were poor and destitute, they refused to ask others for help or charity._ _They were left destitute when he died._ _I am utterly destitute of an ear._ :es: indigente _Destitute peasants._
 __desultory__ _adj_ :four: __1__ Lacking in consistency, method, purpose, or visible order; disconnected: _desultory conversation._ __2__ Digressing from or unconnected with the main subject: _a desultory remark._
 __detail__ _n_ :four::astonished::mega: __7a__ A group of military personnel assigned to a particular duty, usually a fatigue duty.
 Small working party of soldiers, etc. _A member of the team’s security detail._ __b__ The duty assigned: _garbage detail._
 __detailer__ _n_